 The thing I’ve been giddiest about ever since our son, Jack, came along has been the opportunity to take him on some pretty cool trips (‘cause I was sooooo scared my travel days would be over when I had kids – but, luckily, that worry was unfounded!).
 And it’s been fascinating seeing his fascination as we’ve introduced him to a life of travel… flying, hiking, and eating our way across the US — and other countries, too!

 We’ve gotten some of the best travel gifts for kids that’ve made those long road trips and multi-hour flights doable (on that note, see what we recommend for flying with a baby here!).
-Now, with the holidays right around the corner, for Christmas we’re looking for more travel themed gifts to continue inspiring his young wanderlust.
+Now, with another year of travel on the horizon, we’re looking for more travel themed gifts to continue inspiring his young wanderlust.

 I have older kids to shop for this year, too, so needed help choosing gifts for travel lovers of all ages.
 Enter my crew of travel mamas, with kids from newborns to teens!
 Together, we compiled our wish list errrrrr, our kids’ wish lists of travel-inspired gifts.